Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/assignments/microinteractions.md

 * **Think about Structure** – Consider the elements you will need.
 Will you need an extra div or can you use `::before` and `::after` pseudo elements?
 * **Which Selectors?** – Think about which selectors you will need, this is related to structure.
 Will you need a nested selector or a parent selector?
 Is motion triggered from the parent, or a child?
 This is probably the most important question on this list.
 If you are unclear what it is asking study the lesson example files: https://github.com/Tech-at-DU/transition-examples
 * **Use Pseudo-Classes** – Try combining `:hover`, `:active`, and `:focus` to handle interaction states.
+* **Parameterize** – Parameterize your work.
+Use CSS custom properties where you can to improve the quality and keep your code DRY.
 * **Experiment with Timing** – Play with `animation-duration`, `animation-delay`, and `cubic-bezier()` easing to give your animations personality.
 * **Keep It Purposeful** – Each animation should reinforce usability or provide feedback — not distract from it.
 * **Test in Multiple Browsers** – Confirm your animations behave consistently across Chrome, Firefox, and Safari.